luau-lang/rfcs/docs/named-function-expressions.md

 ## Motivation

-This would make some code more readable, enable luau to give function expressions names other than `<anonymous>` in stack traces and with `debug.info`, enable function expressions to be recursive (call themselves), and help in miscellaneous profiling and debugging tools.
+This would make some code more readable, enable Luau to give function expressions names other than `<anonymous>` in stack traces and with `debug.info`, enable function expressions to be recursive (call themselves), and help in miscellaneous profiling and debugging tools.

 ## Design